GDPR-Compliant AI Applications: Private EU Inference with RAG (Architecture Guide)

 Why single-GPU high-memory inference matters for compliance

 Infrastructure architecture directly impacts GDPR compliance guarantees.
-Single-GPU high-memory inference provides isolation properties that distributed systems cannot match.
+Single-GPU high-memory inference provides isolation properties that distributed systems can't match.

 The compliance challenge of model sharding